-The Jurist in Residence (JIR) position was created to foster judicial leadership and promote greater expertise among child protection judges.
+The Jurist in Residence (JIR) position was created to foster judicial leadership and to promote greater expertise among child protection judges.
 The Jurist in Residence acts as a consultant, trainer, and speaker to provide expert and seasoned judicial advice on matters affecting courts and legal system handling of child welfare cases and issues.
-District Judge Dean Rucker serves as the Children's Commission's Jurist in Residence and has done so since 2014.
+District Judge Dean Rucker has served as the Children's Commission's Jurist in Residence and since 2014.
+He was joined in December 2018 by a second Jurist in Residence, Judge Rob Hofmann.

 Appointed in 1998, Judge Rucker serves as the Presiding Judge for the Seventh Administrative Judicial Region of Texas.
 In 2014, Judge Rucker retired as judge of the 318th Judicial District in Midland County, a bench he held since 1988.
-Judge Rucker was a longtime member of the Supreme Court Task Force on Foster Care, created in 1994 and was a founding member of the Children's Commission before becoming a Jurist in Residence.
+Judge Rucker was a longtime member of the Supreme Court Task Force on Foster Care, created in 1994, and was a founding member of the Children's Commission before becoming a Jurist in Residence.
 He is a member of the Texas Academy of Family Law Specialists and the National Council of Juvenile and Family Court Judges.
 He has served in numerous leadership capacities and also chairs the Children's Commission's Legislative Committee.